hcsaba1982/ms-advanced/advanced training/10-observability-dos/README.md

 ![dashboard](img/10.1-dashboard.png)

 Switch to the Service graph view.
 After a couple of minutes of starting the rogue pod, you should be able to see it is opening connections towards your kube-system dns pods and an alert icon signaling those will appear in the pod namespace.
-The corresponding alerts can also be checked on both, the Alerts tab in the Service Graph page or the "Alerts" section from Calico Enterprise Manager UI navigation pane.
+The corresponding alerts can also be checked on both, the Alerts tab in the Service Graph page or the Alerts section from Calico Enterprise Manager UI navigation pane.

 ![servicegraph](img/10.2-servicegraph.png)